openfiesta/openfiestalab/labguide/README.md

       Design+ Space
     </v-card-title>
     <v-card-subtitle>
-      Design, Build, Prototype, A place where you explore new possibilities...
+      Design, Build, Prototype.
+A Maker Space / Fab Lab where you explore new possibilities...
     </v-card-subtitle>
 </v-card>
 </v-row>